avalonche/loaner-celo/README.md

 ## Experience / About us

 We're a bunch of recently/about-to-be graduated software engineers from Sydney, Australia.
-We met each out during our university studies, united over a shared interest in blockchain, smart contracts and a hunger to democratise technology for all.
+We met each other during our university studies, united over a shared interest in blockchain, smart contracts and a hunger to democratise technology for all.

 The idea of Loanr was born out of the revelation that [1.6 billion](https://www.gfmag.com/global-data/economic-data/worlds-most-unbanked-countries) people around the world remain unbanked.